 Monitor how it’s going.

-Whether you hire an independent caregiver or use an agency, you still must monitor their service to make sure it’s going well.
-Keep in close contact and ask them for reports on your loved one’s well-being.
+Whether you hire an independent caregiver or use an agency, you must monitor their service to make sure it’s going well.
+Visit frequently and look for signs of abuse and/or neglect.
+And keep in close contact and ask them for reports on your loved one’s well-being.
 Similarly, ask your loved one if they enjoy the caregiver’s company.

 If you are not living in the same home as your loved one, visit regularly to check on your loved one and to provide any help needed.